 DC-ICE skaters practice speedskating at Fort Dupont Ice Arena (FDIA) and on inline skates at the Anacostia Skating Pavilion in Washington, DC's Ward 7.
 Skaters interested in racing represent DC-ICE at local, regional and national short-track speed skating and inline speedskating competitions.
 Recreational & Fitness skaters practice regularly at local outdoor ice rinks and on local trails throughout the city.

-Managed by Nathaniel Mills (Coach Nat), a three-time Olympic speed skater, and coached by DC native Suliman Abdullah (USS Level 1), the DC-ICE Skating Club is rooted in the universal principles of Olympism: Joy in Effort, Respect, Fair Play, Friendship, Unity.
+Managed by Nathaniel Mills (Coach Nat), a three-time Olympic speed skater, and coached by DC native Suliman Abdullah (USS Level 1), the DC-ICE Skating Club is rooted in the universal principles of Olympism: Joy in Effort, Perseverance, Fair Play, Respect, and Unity.

 7:00-8:30 am - Fall/Winter (Ice) at FDIA w/Kids On Ice - TBD